Introduction

 Sustainability goals in project charter

-For example, a sustainability goal might be to “Reduce project-related carbon emissions by 25% compared to previous similar projects.”
+For instance, a sustainability goal could be “Achieve a 25% reduction in carbon emissions associated with the project compared to previous similar projects”.

 Stakeholder analysis and engagement

-Identifying and engaging stakeholders is crucial for sustainable project management.
-Conduct a comprehensive stakeholder analysis to understand their sustainability concerns and expectations.
-Develop a stakeholder engagement plan that addresses these issues and establishes communication channels for ongoing sustainability dialogue.
-This approach ensures that all relevant perspectives are considered throughout the project lifecycle.
+Identifying and engaging stakeholders is a key aspect of sustainability in project management.
+This involves conducting a stakeholder analysis to identify their sustainability concerns and expectations and developing a stakeholder engagement plan that addresses these issues.
+The engagement plan should also include communication channels for stakeholders to provide input on sustainability considerations throughout the project lifecycle.

 Planning